 Academic and Research Advisors

-All nonthesis students (students doing course work or project options) are advised by the academic advisor designated for their respective concentration or program.
-MS students doing a thesis option must find a research advisor within their first year of study and may have thesis reader(s) at the discretion of their research advisor.
-The research advisor must be a full-time or jointly appointed faculty or affiliated member of the MIE department; otherwise, a petition must be filed and approved by the MIE Graduate Affairs Committee.
-If the research advisor is outside the MIE department, a faculty member with 50 percent or more appointments in the MIE department must be chosen as the co-advisor.
-Thesis option students are advised by the academic advisor designated for their specific concentration before they select their research advisor(s).
+All nonthesis students are advised by the faculty advisor designated for their respective concentration or program.
+Students willing to pursue the thesis option must first find a research advisor within their first year of study.
+The research advisor will guide the students' thesis work, and thesis reader(s) may be assigned at the discretion of their research advisor.
+The research advisor must be a full-time or jointly appointed faculty.
+If the research advisor is outside the MIE department, before the thesis option can be approved, a faculty member with 51 percent or more appointments in the MIE department must be chosen as co-advisor, and a petition must be filed and approved by the co-advisor and the MIE Graduate Affairs Committee.
+Thesis option students are advised by the faculty advisor of their concentration before they select their research advisor(s).
+The research advisor and co-advisor must serve as thesis readers.

 Plan of Study and Course Selection

-In order to receive proper guidance with their course work needs, all MS students are strongly encouraged to complete and submit a fully signed Plan of Study (PS) to the department before enrolling in second-semester courses.
-This form helps the students manage their course work as well as helps the department to plan for requested course offerings.
-The PS may be modified at any time as students progress in their degree programs.
-However, requests for changes in the PS must be processed before the requested change actually takes place.
-A revised PS form must also be approved and signed.
+In order to receive proper guidance with their coursework needs, all MS students are strongly encouraged to complete and submit a fully signed Plan of Study (PS) to the department before enrolling in second-semester courses.
+This form not only helps the students manage their coursework but it also helps the department to plan for requested course offerings.
+The PS form may be modified at any time as the students progress in their degree programs.

-Students pursuing study or research under the guidance of a faculty member can elect for the project option by taking Master’s Project (ME 7945).
-A MS project must be petitioned to the MIE Graduate Affairs Committee and approved by both the faculty member (instructor for Master's Project) and the student's academic advisor.
-The petition must clearly state the reason for taking the course; a brief description of the goals; as well as the expected outcomes, deliverables, and grading scheme.
+Students pursuing study or research under the guidance of a faculty member can choose project option by taking Master’s Project (ME 7945).
+An MS project must be petitioned to the MIE Graduate Affairs Committee and approved by both the faculty member (instructor for Master's Project) and the student's academic advisor.
+The petition must clearly state the reason for taking the project course; a brief description of the goals; as well as the expected outcomes, deliverables, and grading scheme.

-Students doing course work option may petition the MIE Graduate Affairs Committee to substitute up to a 4-semester-hour Independent Study (ME 7978).
+Students pursuing coursework option may petition the MIE Graduate Affairs Committee to substitute up to a 4-semester-hour Independent Study (ME 7978).
 An independent study must be approved by the academic advisor.
-The petition must clearly state the reason for taking the course; a brief description of the goals; as well as the expected outcomes, deliverables, and grading scheme.
-Students in other options (i.e., thesis or project) are not eligible to take independent study.
+The petition must clearly state the instructor; the reason for taking the course; a brief description of the goals; as well as the expected outcomes, deliverables, and grading scheme.
+When taking thesis or project options, the independent study course cannot be taken.

 Change of Program/Concentration

 Students enrolled in any of the MIE department programs or concentrations may change their current program or concentration no sooner than the beginning of their second full-time semester of study.
-In order for the program or concentration change request to be considered by the MIE Graduate Affairs Committee, the student must be in good academic standing and have completed at least 8 semester hours of required course work in their sought program at Northeastern.
-See here for instructions on how to request a program or concentration change.
+In order for the program or concentration change request to be considered by the MIE Graduate Affairs Committee, the student must not be in the first semester of their current program, must have a 3.300 GPA, and have completed at least 8 semester hours of required coursework in their sought program at Northeastern.

 Graduate Certificate Options